albill/albill.github.com/_posts/2005-12-07-first-grade-and-next-term.markdown

 ---
+author: admin
+date: '2005-12-07 20:29:37'
 layout: post
+slug: first-grade-and-next-term
+status: publish
 title: First Grade and Next Term
-published: true
-meta: {}

-tags:
+wordpress_id: '621'
+categories:
 - Academic
-type: post
-status: publish
 ---
 I was told this morning that I received an 'A' on the paper that I just turned in the other day.
 This gives me an 'A' for my <strong>Para-Rational Perspectives</strong> class.
 No word yet on <strong>The Individual and Society</strong>, which is being run by my thesis mentor.
 I expect that I will get an 'A' there unless the worlds are misaligned.